ElcoLuijendijk/georef_fracture_traces/readme.md

 # Georef_fracture_traces: Jupyter notebook to georeference fracture trace maps

 ## Description
-[georef_fracture_traces.ipynb](georef_fracture_traces.ipynb) is a Python notebook that was designed to create 3D georeferenced fracture networks from digitized fracture traces from outcrop photos.
+[georef_fracture_traces.ipynb](georef_fracture_traces.ipynb) is a Jupyter notebook that was designed to create 3D georeferenced fracture networks from digitized fracture traces from outcrop photos.
 In addition the 3D fracture network can be projected onto a plane to generate a 2D georeferenced fracture network that can be used for fracture network analysis and further fluid flow or geomechanical modelling workflows.
-Georeferencing can be performed using a first or second order polynomial.
+The starting point is a vector (line) shapefile with the locations of fractures.
+This can be obtained for instance by importing an outcrop photo to QGIS or other GIS software and manually drawing the fracture lines on the photo.
+Georeferencing of the fracture network can be performed using a first or second order polynomial transform.
+The 3D georefernced fracture dataset is saved as a shapefile and as a GeoJSON file.
+In addition the georeferenced 3D fracture network can be projected back onto a vertical, horizontal or inclined plane.
+The resulting projected 2D fracture network is also saved as a shapefile and can be used for further analysis of the fracture network using software such as [NetworkGT](https://github.com/BjornNyberg/NetworkGT).

 Outcrop                           |  Georeferenced fractures